 Last week, Campbell testified at Taylor’s trial in The Hague, Netherlands.
 Prosecutors are trying to prove that Taylor used revenue from rough diamond sales to help finance a brutal, 11-year civil war in neighboring Sierra Leone.
-In her testimony, Campbell did not present concrete evidence against Taylor, though she did succeed in bringing major media hype to the trial and to the ongoing problem of blood diamonds.
+In her testimony, Campbell did not present very much concrete evidence against Taylor—though she did succeed in bringing major media hype to the trial and to the problem of blood diamonds.

 As we wrote in a previous blog, in 1997 both Campbell and Taylor attended a dinner in South Africa hosted by Nelson Mandela.
-Prosecutors have been seeking Campbell’s testimony regarding reports that, in the middle of the night following the dinner, Taylor’s agents knocked on Campbell’s hotel room door and presented her with an enormous rough, or uncut, diamond as a gift.
-Because Taylor testified that he never possessed any rough diamonds at all, prosecutors believed that Campbell’s testimony could help show that Taylor had lied under oath and that he had trafficked in blood diamonds.
+Prosecutors have been seeking Campbell’s testimony to substantiate reports that, in the middle of the night following the dinner, Taylor’s agents knocked on Campbell’s hotel room door and presented her with an enormous rough, or uncut, diamond as a gift.
+Because Taylor testified that he never possessed any rough diamonds at all, prosecutors believed that Campbell’s testimony could help show that Taylor lied under oath and that he had trafficked in blood diamonds.

 Campbell was a reluctant witness, having expressed concerns that Taylor might retaliate against her or her family if she testified.
 She agreed to testify only in response to a subpoena from the Special Court for Sierra Leone, the war crimes tribunal that is trying Taylor.
-Last week, wearing a cream-colored dress, she appeared in court and told prosecutors her version of events.
-According to Campbell, the night following the Mandela dinner men had indeed knocked on her door and presented her with a pouch of stones.
-However, she said she did not know whether the men were Taylor’s agents, and she was unsure of whether they were diamonds at all.
+Last week she appeared in court and told prosecutors her version of events.
+According to Campbell, the night following the Mandela dinner some men did indeed knock on her door and present her with a pouch of stones.
+However, she said she did not know whether the men were Taylor’s agents, and she was unsure of whether the stones were diamonds at all.
 “I saw a few stones in there.
 And they were small, dirty-looking stones,” she recalled, explaining that she was “used to seeing diamonds shining in a box.”
 Campbell said that after receiving the diamonds, she handed them over to a trustee for Nelson Mandela’s children’s charity.